Country summary

 Comparing a country’s fair share ranges and modelled domestic pathways provides insights into which governments should provide climate finance and which should receive it.
 Developed countries with large responsibility for historical emissions and high per-capita emissions, must not only implement ambitious climate action domestically but must also support climate action in developing countries with lower historical responsibility, capability, and lower per-capita emissions.

-The CAT rates Indonesia’s climate targets and policies “Critically Insufficient”. which indicates that Indonesia’s climate policies and commitments currently reflect minimal action and are not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
-Under Indonesia’s current targets and policies, emissions will continue to rise and are consistent with more than 4°C warming.
+The CAT rates Indonesia’s climate targets and policies “Critically Insufficient”. which indicates that Indonesia’s climate policies and commitments reflect minimal action and are not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
+Under Indonesia’s targets and policies, emissions will continue to rise and are consistent with more than 4°C warming.

 The CAT rates Indonesia’s policies and actions “Critically Insufficient” when compared to their fair share contribution to climate change mitigation.